YahyaOmari/city-explorer/README.md

 ## lab07

-Number and name of feature: Feature 1,2
-Estimate of time needed to complete: 3 hours
+Number and name of feature: Feature 1,3,4 and 5 Estimate of time needed to complete: 3 hours

 Start time: 2:40